 Helsinki Welcome Day

 Helsinki Welcome Day is free to attend, but sign-ups are required.
+The number of participants is limited.

 Helsinki Welcome Day programme